TrentonFunt/my-job-board/README.md

 # Role Rocket

 A modern, full-featured job board web application built with React, Vite, DaisyUI, Headless UI, Tailwind CSS, and Firebase.

+## Recent Updates (September 2025)

+- **Modernized Homepage**: Redesigned homepage with a more modern, visually appealing layout and improved user experience.
+- **Testimonials Carousel**: Added a testimonials section with a carousel for user feedback.
+- **Personalized Recommendations**: Homepage now features personalized job recommendations.
+- **Consistent Button Component**: All buttons across the app (user, account, admin, contact, etc.) now use a custom `Button` component for unified styling and microinteractions.
+- **Microinteractions**: Buttons and interactive elements feature subtle animations and feedback for a polished feel.
+- **Admin Panel Consistency**: All admin panel pages and dialogs use the custom Button and follow consistent UI/UX patterns.
+- **Wider Contact Form**: Name, email, and message fields on the Contact page are now wider for better usability.

 ## Features